felixzhuologist/csc488/a1/README.txt

 This program uses all forms of loop building and loop exit constructs in the language.

 PROGRAM D: Evan Klein (kleinev1)
+This program uses non-recursive functions both with and without parameters, and procedures with and without parameters.

 PROGRAM E: Felix Zhu (zhufelix)